-For example, Alice as an admin, can checkout assets to Emily (staff user), or reserve them for John (staff user).
-But Emily and John (both staff users) can only take actions for themselves i.e. Emily can only reserve items for herself and not for John.
+For example, Alice as an Admin, can check out assets to Emily (Staff user), or reserve them for John (Staff user).
+But Emily and John (both Staff users) can only take actions for themselves i.e. Emily can only reserve items for herself and not for John.

-Arbitration – Setting up the Access Control
+Arbitration – Setting up Access Control

 Choose your arbitration and access control level from Settings –> Company Settings –> Policy –> Arbitration.

-- With arbitration enabled, staff users can only reserve an asset or request a check-in.
+- With Arbitration enabled, staff users can only reserve an asset or request a check-in.
 All such requests will have to be confirmed by an administrator.

-- With arbitration disabled, staff users can check-in and check out assets themselves without involving an administrator.
+- With Arbitration disabled, staff users can check-in and check out assets themselves without involving an administrator.

-- Checkout: Staff users cannot check out any asset by themselves, they have to reserve them first.
-When the reservation date arrives, an admin will check out the assets to them.
+- Checkout: Staff users cannot check out any asset by themselves – they have to reserve them first.
+When the reservation date arrives, an Admin will check out the assets to them.

-The workflow described above in ‘Vanilla Workflow’ requires an admin to approve a checkout.
-EZOfficeInventory offers ‘Pre-approved Checkouts’ workflow, where an admin can pre-approve the reservation(s).
-When the reservation date arrives, the staff users can check out the reserved item(s) themselves.
-This is achieved by extending the arbitration to reservations, allowing staff users to ‘request’ a reservation.
-Such reservations appear under the Reservations tab for administrators to review and take actions on.
+Different from the previous workflow, EZOfficeInventory also offers ‘Pre-approved Checkouts’ where an Admin can pre-approve the reservation(s).
+When the reservation date arrives, Staff users can check out the reserved item(s) themselves.
+This is achieved by extending the Arbitration to Reservations, allowing Staff users to ‘request’ a Reservation.
+Such Reservations appear under the Reservations tab for administrators to review and take actions on.
 Enable ‘Arbitration on Reservations’ from Company Settings (see image below).

-Asset level arbitration is an enhanced access control to allow for scenarios where only specific assets/packages need to have arbitration enabled or disabled.
+Asset-level arbitration provides enhanced access control to allow for scenarios where only specific assets/packages need to have arbitration enabled or disabled.
 This can come in handy when you’d want an admin to step in when something important or expensive is being checked out.
 To try this out, enable ‘Asset Level Arbitration’ from Settings –> Add Ons.

 To change asset level arbitration for a particular item, click the ‘Edit’ button on the Asset Detail Page (see image below)Then on the ‘Asset Edit Page’, choose one of the following from the ‘Arbitration’ field drop down (see image below):

-Here is how you can set up this workflow (see image below)
+Here is how you can set up this workflow (see image below):

 a) Have the company level arbitration disabledNote: The company arbitration will be ‘disabled’ but the user-listing arbitration needs to be enabled.